matrix-org/synapse/UPGRADE.rst

 server administrator will need to explicitly decide how they would like the validation messages to be sent.

-In the medium term the vector.im and matrix.org identity servers will disable sending email and SMS for homeservers entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
-Email will be disabled on Monday 2nd December 2019 (giving roughly 2 months' notice).
+In the medium term, the vector.im and matrix.org identity servers will disable sending email and SMS for homeservers entirely.
+However, in order to ease the transition, they will retain the capability to send email and SMS for a limited period.
+Email will be disabled on Monday 2nd December 2019 (giving roughly 2 months notice).
 Disabling SMS will follow some time after that once SMS sending support lands in Synapse.

 Once email and SMS support have been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS through them.
-There are no imminent plans to remove email and SMS support from Sydent altogether.
+There are no imminent plans to remove email and SMS support from Sydent, the software that the vector.im and matrix.org identity servers run.

 For more details on why these changes are necessary see (link to blog).